TPower2112/CISSP-Study-Guide/README.md

 - [Spock vs Captain Kirk!](https://www.youtube.com/watch?v=KG9JN9X4_ZI&ab_channel=MaxQuasar)  Thanks Larry.
 - The CISSP exam is not just a cybersecurity exam but a comprehension exam.
 - Take your time to understand what the ask is in the question.
-- View Larry Greenblatt's CISSP vidoes as many times as possible in order to understand the mindset for answering questions on the CISSP exam.
+- View Larry Greenblatt's CISSP videos as many times as possible in order to understand the mindset for answering questions on the CISSP exam.
 - Set aside a month to take and to review practice exam questions.
 I went over 3,000 exam questions which helped me identify my weak areas.
 - Avoid taking practice exams over and over again.
 Understand why an anwer is correct or not, and the underlying cyber principles.